 The flu vaccination is offered to people in at-risk groups.
 These people are at greater risk of developing serious complications if they catch flu, such as pregnant women and elderly people.

-Please note we are not sending out invitation letters anymore.
+Please note this year 2017 we will be sending out invitation letters to those who fit the criteria for a flu vaccination.
 We advise by posters in surgery and text messages.
-OUR FLU VACCINATION CLINICS WILL BE HELD SATURDAY 1ST OCTOBER 2016 AT BOTH SITES, 8AM TO 12.30PM AY BOTH AMBROSE AND TOLLGATE SITES.
-IF YOU FIT THE CORRECT CRITERIA (IF IN DOUBT ASK IN SURGERY) POP ALONG BETWEEN THESE TIMES.
+OUR FLU VACCINATION CLINIC WILL BE HELD SATURDAY 7th OCTOBER 2017 AT our Tollgate Branch site, 8AM TO 13:00pm IF YOU FIT THE CORRECT CRITERIA (IF IN DOUBT ASK IN SURGERY) POP ALONG BETWEEN THESE TIMES.

 Should I get the Flu Vaccination?